Example: MHKiT-MATLAB WEC-Sim

 Wave Class Data

-Data from WEC-Sim’s Wave Class includes information about the wave input, including the the wave type, and wave elevation as a function of time.
+Data from WEC-Sim’s Wave Class includes information about the wave input, including the wave type, and wave elevation as a function of time.

 % Store WEC-Sim output from the Wave Class to a new variable, called `wave_data`